thechelsuk/uk.thechels/_posts/2020-09-05-php-to-python-with-github-actions.md

         git push
 ```

-As you can see from the action it is essentially a set of key value pairs in yaml.
+As you can see from the action it is essentially a set of key-value pairs in yaml.
 Installing Python and any dependencies in a serverless environment - managed by GitHub, the Python script updates the `README` file and this action commits it.

 `workflow_dispatch` means it can be run manually, `schedule` takes a cron expression.
 It can also be triggered on a `push` or `pull request`.